Real products. Real testing. Real dads. No lab coats, no paid placements, no shortcuts.

 Tested in the weather, not the forecast.
 Coolers get loaded and left in the sun.
 Packs get hauled.
 Tents get pitched in wind and rain.
 Knives get used for real camp work, not paper cuts.
 We report what failed, what held, and what we'd actually take with us next time — including with a kid in tow, because that changes the calculation.

-Supplements and gear get weeks, not days.
+Supplements and stuff get weeks, not days.
 A pre-workout gets a full training cycle.
 A protein powder gets mixed in every drink style a real guy uses — shaker, blender, oatmeal, coffee.
 Equipment gets used in home-gym reality: concrete floors, limited space, interruptions.
 Outcomes are reported honestly, including the ones that didn't move the needle.

 Used by an actual kid, in the actual chaos.
 Strollers go over curbs, gravel, and airport tile.
 Car seats get installed and re-installed.
 Monitors run overnight, every night.
 Toys survive — or don't survive — a real toddler.
 If it can't take a blowout, a tantrum, and a dropped bottle, that's in the review.
-Safety-critical gear is checked against current standards before it ever gets written up.
+Safety-critical stuff is checked against current standards before it ever gets written up.

-Books, gear, wallets, watches, EDC, gifts — things dads actually carry and use.
+Books, stuff, wallets, watches, EDC, gifts — things dads actually carry and use.
 We live with them.
 A wallet rides in the back pocket for a month.
 A watch goes in the shower, the gym, the job site.
 A book gets read cover-to-cover before we write a word about it.
 No skim-and-summarize.

 Home goods, family tech, organization, routines, and the stuff that makes a house run.
 Tested in the actual house — with a wife, a baby, a dog, a garage full of projects.
 If a product promises to simplify something and makes it harder, we say so.
 Nothing here gets a pass for looking nice on Instagram.

 We rate on a 1 to 10 scale, in half-point increments.
 Simple on purpose.
-A 10 is rare — reserved for gear that genuinely earned it across every dimension.
+A 10 is rare — reserved for stuff that genuinely earned it across every dimension.
 An 8 or above earns the Boss Daddy Approved designation.
 A 5 is honest: it works, it's fine, it might not be the one we'd buy again.
 Anything below a 5 is a product we're telling you to think twice about.

 Every rating weighs five things: